astronomer/docs/astro/reporting-dashboard.md

 - Billing details (Hosted only)
 - Operator Use

-These Dashboards show in depth view about your Organization's DAG performance, Operator use, Deployment details, and cost breakdown.
-This data allows you to quickly identify any problems or opportunities to optimize the Deployments in your Workspace.
-For example, you can use the Deployment detail page to identify any unexpected DAG behaviors, like more compute use than expected, and then examine the Billing details page to identify any associated costs that behavior might incur.
+Dashboards help you quickly identify any problems or opportunities to optimize how your team uses Airflow.
+For example, you can use the Deployment detail page to identify unexpected DAG behaviors, like unusually high compute usage, and then check the Billing details dashboard to identify any associated costs incurred by that behavior.

-You can find the reporting Dashboards in your **Organization settings** menu, by clicking **Dashboards**.
+To view Astro dashboards, click your Workspace name in the upper left corner of the Cloud UI, click **Organization Settings**, then click **Dashboards**.
+You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).

 :::info

-Only users with **Organization Owners** and **Organization Admins** [user permissions](user-permissions.md#organization-roles) can access reporting Dashboards.
+Only users with **Organization Billing Admin** [user permissions](user-permissions.md#organization-roles) can access reporting dashboards.

 :::

 ## Organization Explorer

-The **Organization Explorer** tab provides at-a-glance summaries about activity in your Organization's Deployment and DAGs in your entire Organization, or filtered by Workspace or Deployment name.
+The **Organization Explorer** tab provides at-a-glance summaries about activity across your Organization's Deployments.
+You can also filter to view summaries for specific Workspaces or Deployments.

-This tab allows you to quickly inspect the activity and performance of your Deployments, and compare them to one another.
-This means you can quickly identify any Deployments, DAGs, or tasks that have had recent behavior changes or are performing in an unexpected way.
+This tab allows you compare the activity and performances of Deployments to one another.
+You can identify Deployments, DAGs, or tasks that have had recent behavior changes or are performing in an unexpected way.
 Hovering your cursor over any of the charts brings up a detailed view of the data, indexed by date.

 All Dashboards include sharing how recently the data was updated in the **Data available through**.